swaldman/untemplate-doc/README.md

 ### Text blocks can be nested functions

 Every text block within an untemplate can be a function.

-Ordinarily, text blocks just print themselves automatically into the generated String.
-However, if you embed a name in the `()>` delimeter that begins the block, like `(entry)>`, then nothing is automatically printed into the String.
+Ordinarily, text blocks just print themselves automatically into the generated `String`.
+However, if you embed a name in the `()>` delimeter that begins the block, like `(entry)>`, then nothing is automatically printed into the `String`.
 Instead you will have a function `entry()` to work with in code blocks.

-It will return a simple `String`.
+The block function will return a simple `String`.

-`writer.write(entry)` will generate text into untemplate output.
+Use `writer.write(entry())` to generate text into untemplate output.

-Let's try to redo out "Loopy" template making the text block that prints `# Loopy` into a function.
+Let's try to redo our ["Loopy" template](#repeatable-omittable-blocks) making the text block that prints `# Loopy` into a function.

 Instead of beginning our blocks with `()>`, we embed a valid scala identifier into the parenthesis, like `(loopy)>`.